Arnold2006/Z-Fusion/README.md

-# Z-Image Fusion
+# Z-Fusion

-An enhanced Gradio interface for fast image generation using the Z-Image 6B turbo model, powered by a ComfyUI backend.
+An enhanced Gradio interface for fast image generation powered by a ComfyUI backend.

 This project is designed for 1-click installing via [Pinokio](https://pinokio.co/)